top of page

 After the service, most packed their belongings for the return home.
 Some stayed for lunch and to enjoy some further singing and perhaps dancing.
 Roast goat was served with rice or makarounes (local hand-made pasta).
 I decided to return in the early afternoon, perhaps not a wise decision given the burning heat, although I soaked and wrapped a white jumper that I had around my head against the sun.

-The feast of Saint John at the site of the ancient city of Brykous, Olympos, Karpathos, by photographer George Tatakis
+Striking the bell to call the faithful to the morning liturgy at the site of the ancient city of Brykous, Olympos, Karpathos, Greece.
+Black and white photography by George Tatakis

 Striking the bell to call the faithful to the morning liturgy